Ida B. Wells 1862-1931

 In Chicago, Wells shifted her focus to the women’s suffrage movement, continuing her devotion to justice and democracy.
 In 1895, she married attorney Ferdinand Barnett, added Barnett to her name and became a part owner of her new husband’s newspaper, the Conservator.
 Around her new home in the Second Ward, Wells-Barnett embraced the widely expressed interest in politics among women by establishing the Alpha Suffrage Club in January 1913.
 Through her work with the Alpha Club she realized that African-American women did not necessarily have the education to participate in politics and the electoral process.
 Inspired by this fact, she reached out to other clubs for black women at the local, state, and national level in order to encourage more women of color to become involved in politics.

 In March 1913, Wells-Barnett traveled to the first suffrage parade in Washington D.C., an event organized by the National American Woman Suffrage Association.
-On the day of the parade, Wells-Barnett and sixty other black women arrived to march with the Illinois delegation, but were immediately advised, as women of color, to march in the back, so as to not to upset the Southern delegates.
+On the day of the parade, Wells-Barnett and sixty other black women arrived to march with the Illinois delegation, but were immediately advised, as women of color, to march in the back, so as to not upset the Southern delegates.
 Wells-Barnett refused, arguing: “Either I go with you or not at all.
 I am not taking this stand because I personally wish for recognition.
 I am doing it for the future benefit of my whole race.”
 She initially left the scene, therefore convincing the crowd that she was complying with the request.
 However, she quickly returned and marched alongside her own Illinois delegation, supported by her white co-suffragists Belle Squires and Virginia Brooks.
 This event received massive newspaper coverage and shed light on the reality for African-American participation in politics.

 Wells-Barnett’s largely community-based efforts, especially with the Alpha Suffrage Club, helped the women’s suffrage movement reach its success.
 Her work helped pass the Presidential and Municipal Bill in Illinois in June 1913, giving women over age 21 partial suffrage (the right to vote in presidential and municipal, but not state, elections).
 She helped register women voters and constantly encouraged women who remained doubtful of their place in the electoral process.
-Even after the Nineteenth Amendment adopted in 1920, Wells-Barnett traveled throughout Chicago and Illinois emboldening African-American women to vote and participate in politics.
+Even after the Nineteenth Amendment was adopted in 1920, Wells-Barnett traveled throughout Chicago and Illinois emboldening African-American women to vote and participate in politics.

 Today, Ida B. Wells-Barnett is recognized for her outstanding courage in expanding opportunities for women of color in the suffrage movement, for her journalistic talent, and for efforts to raise awareness of the horrors of lynching.
 The National Association of Black Journalists offers the Ida B. Wells Award yearly in remembrance of her leadership, while the city of Chicago has plans to build a statue in her honor.
 In 1990, Wells was also honored as a human rights activist on a postage stamp.
 Along with these acknowledgements, the Ida B. Wells Museum is located in her hometown of Holly Springs, Mississippi to celebrate and remember her life’s work for African-Americans and women.